Say Goodbye to Dry Skin with the Ultimate Moisture-Rich DIY Whipped Body Butter

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-The next time you feel the heat of eczema coming on take a long warm milk bath.
-Then lather on this all-natural DIY whipped body butter for lasting relief.
+The next time you feel the uncomfortable tightness of winter skin coming on, take a long, warm milk bath.
+Then, lather on this all-natural DIY whipped body butter for lasting, silky softness.

 This looks so good and I love the printable shopping list that is a great idea